Second Chance Pet Adoptions

 Judy and Cheri had ties to The College of Veterinary Medicine at North Carolina State University and were able to get donated time from some vets and vet students.
 Things blossomed even more, and in 1989, they decided to apply for non-profit status, and became a bona fide 501 (c) (3) rescue organization.
 They began recruiting volunteers to help them with the many tasks involved with caring for the animals and to assist with screening applicants.

 Other volunteers began fostering animals, fundraisers were created, and ways to show the animals were discovered.
 Throughout this time Second Chance had relied on foster homes for all the animals in its program.
 However, as Second Chance continued to grow and create more programs, a cageless no-kill facility to house cats was opened in February 2004.

 Second Chance will continue to partner with its extended family of supporters, volunteers, and other rescue groups to work toward the common goal of no more homeless animals.

 The guiding principles on which Judy, Cheri and Deborah founded Second Chance continue to this day.
 Namely that Second Chance itself would make a lifetime commitment to each of the animals it rescued; retaining the option of taking them back in the event the new home could not keep them, if we are able.
-Each animal will receive any medical care they need, unconditional love, and will be carefully matched with the best home for its needs in order to ensure a lifetime of safety, love, and companionship.
+Each animal will receive the medical care they need, unconditional love, and will be carefully matched with the best home for its needs in order to ensure a lifetime of safety, love, and companionship.